DarkGhostHunter/Laraload/README.md

 ## Requirements

-* Laravel 6 or Laravel 7
+* Laravel 6, Laravel 7 or Laravel 8
 * PHP 8, PHP 7.4.3 or later
 * `ext-opcache`